mattolson/blinken/driver/README.md

 * There are Display Sources (outputs), these return a grid
 * There are Data Sources (inputs), that are json objects containing data from the desired source (internet, sensors, etc)
-* There are Filters, which are similar to Effects, and are similar to Display Sources (outputs), except they require a grid as an input, and must return one as well.
-Example filters would be Luminosity, Invert Colors and Invert X/Y.
+* There are Filters, which are similar to Display Sources (outputs), except they require a grid as an input, and must return one as well.
+Example filters would be Luminosity, Invert Colors and Invert X/Y. Think "effect"

-Presently, the only functioning sources are Display Sources, new branch will begin new developments.
+Presently, the only functioning sources are Display Sources, new branch will introduce the others.

-_alpha 0.2_

 # Installation